-When you’ve found something you enjoy that resonates with your audience, your goal is to maintain that interest over time.
+When you've found something that you enjoy and that resonates with your audience, your goal is to maintain that interest over time.
 Here are some ways to be sustainable:

 - Think light and nimble.
-Try producing in a way that takes less time and labor.
+Try producing in a way that takes less time and labour.
 Typically, lightweight productions are easier to sustain.

 - Be realistic.
 Understand what resources you need to produce your videos.
 Consider how often you intend to add new content to your channel.

 - Know what's next.
 Have a plan for what you'll deliver to your audience after you stop with the current format or series.

 - Brainstorm ideas that are true to your brand (or your company's brand).

 - Try recording several videos in one day to maximise resources.